tscanlin/developers.optimizely.com/src/content/rest/reference/lists/2-create.md

   format: "csv"
 response: |
   {
       "name": "List_1",
       "description": "Description of List_1",
       "list_type": 2,
       "key_fields": "user_id",
       "id": 123,
       "project_id": 456,
       "account_id": 789,
       "format": "csv"
   }
 ---

-Create a user list with the given name and comma-separated set of values.
+Create an uploaded list with the given name and comma-separated set of values.

 `name` must be unique across all lists defined in the current project, and can only contain characters, numbers, hyphens, and underscores.